-The English text below is an unauthorized translation of the Articles of Association of Episurf Medical.
-In case of inconsistencies between the Swedish original and the English translation, the Swedish original shall apply.
+The English text below is an in-house translation of the Articles of Association of Episurf Medical AB (publ).
+In case of inconsistencies between the Swedish original and the English translation, the Swedish original shall prevail.

 The name of the Company is Episurf Medical AB.
 The Company is a public company.

-The registered office of the Company shall be in the municipality of Stockholm.
+The Board of Directors shall have its registered office in the municipality of Stockholm.

 § 3 Operations

 The objective of the Company is to conduct research, development and commercialization of materials for medical applications as well as other activities compatible therewith.

 The share capital shall be no less than SEK 27,302,316.80 and no more than SEK 109,209,267.20.